CompileZero/elixir-phoenix-learning-kit/projects/1-cards/README.md

 ## Pattern Matching in Case Statements

-Whenever we see colon and then a word inside of elixir `:ok` this is a primitive data type that we refer to as an atom.
+Whenever we see colon and then a word inside of elixir `:ok` this is a primitive data type that we refer to as an ***atom / symbol***.

 Atoms are used throughout elixir as handling kind of like status codes or messages or handling control flow throughout our application to the most common outer atoms that we're going to see.
 OK I want to think of them as being exactly like strings.